 1946 - 1975 Pittsburgh Steelers Games

-It burst into life in 1972 with one impossible play, and it culminated in back-to-back Super Bowl wins...
+It exploded into life in 1972 with Franco's Immaculate Reception, the greatest play in NFL history.
+That play ignited an unmatched run of dominance, culminating in back-to-back Super Bowl wins...
 TWICE.
-Franco's Immaculate Reception -- the greatest play in NFL history -- ignited an unmatched run of dominance.
-The Steel Curtain defense crushed opponents.
-The offense soared when it mattered most.
-Together, they became the greatest dynasty the game has ever seen.
+The Steel Curtain defense crushed and demoralized opponents.
+The offense was a meat-grinder that soared when it mattered most.
+Together, they became the greatest dynasty the NFL has ever seen.